How Will a Plane Best Fit In the Paint Booth?

-There is a dramatic difference in the ability to maintain the filters of the two booth types.
-The crossdraft booth allows for all filter stages to be in one location and you can change the filters from outside the filter house.
-The only tools needed are a rolling platform to reach overhead filters.
+A crossdraft spray booth allows for all filter stages to be in one location, and the exhaust filters can be changed from outside the filter house.
+The only tool needed is a rolling platform or personnel lift to reach the highest filters.

-It is apparent that a paint booth will give a better paint job than painting a plane in a hangar with the door open.
-Controlling the airflow, and the cleanliness of the air is essential to getting a blemish-free appearance.
+Without a doubt, a paint booth will offer a better paint job than painting a plane in a hangar with the door open.
+Controlling the airflow and cleanliness of the air is essential to obtaining a blemish-free appearance.